Xabier-Casan-Abia/gif-fetch-app/README.md

 ## `cd build` && `http-server -o`

-Runs the built app in a zero-configuration command-line http server.
+Runs the built app in a zero-configuration command-line http server.git.